Itamar Benedy CEO and Co-founder at Anzu discusses how ad verification is making gaming safe for brands

 Earlier this year, YouTube and Google found themselves in the middle of a brand-safety crisis when as many as 250 brand advertisers pulled their ad spend after they found their ads were running next to extremist content.
 Advertisers — and their target audience — care about the brand’s reputation, which is why brand safety has been such a burning issue for digital advertisers.

 Before we go further, let me ask you what constitutes as “brand safe” environment for advertisers?
-Is it just concerns on ad placements in content that is classified as pornography, or hateful/extremist by nature?
+Is it just concerns about ad placements in content that is classified as pornography, or hateful/extremist by nature?
 Sure, it constitutes these, and more.
 Brands want to run their ads in an environment that is not inappropriate to the audience or content that doesn’t affect larger sensibilities.
 But what about brand values?
 Does the idea of brand safety not extend to that?
 It’s important to understand that brand safety is also about the quality of publishers and the inventory they offer.
 Advertisers care about brand reputation but also the brand values.
 Running ads in an environment that goes against those brand values can not only harm the brand reputation but also has the danger of spooking the audiences who connect with a brand for its values and persona.

 As brands find new and innovative ways to reach audiences, video gaming is emerging as a preferred choice for advertisers who want to catch the attention of the young users where they are most likely to be.
 Majority of such users spend upwards of seven hours per week in playing games and that is a huge demographic group waiting to be explored by advertisers.
 Let’s dive into the key reasons that make games a safe place for brands: